ZEHUEI/ZEHUEI/README.md

 # ZE HUEI LIM 🐲

-I'm a **Full-Stack Developer** currently studying at Queen's University Belfast
+I'm a **Full-Stack Developer** at MXR and student at Queen's University Belfast

 ---